Our charity

 - Providing funding for UK schools to implement a whole-school approach to nurture.

-Our work
+Our values

 Our history

-The nurture story began in 1969, when educational psychologist Marjorie Boxall first developed the concept of the nurture group.
-Following the success of her pilot, the nurture movement grew steadily over the following decades, and gained wider recognition through the influential Warnock Report of 1978, and the support of the Inner London Educational Authority (ILEA).
+Following the success of Boxall’s pilot, the nurture movement grew steadily over the following decades, and gained wider recognition through the influential Warnock Report of 1978, and the support of the Inner London Educational Authority (ILEA).

 The last few years have seen a range of exciting developments at nurtureuk.
-After celebrating the 50th anniversary of nurture in 2019, we welcomed a new CEO, Arti Sharma in 2020 – just as Covid-19 was hitting the United Kingdom.
+After celebrating the 50th anniversary of nurture in 2019, we welcomed a new CEO, Arti Sharma in 2020 – just as Covid-19 was hitting the UK.
 In response, we swiftly adapted our services to be delivered online – determined to keep supporting nurture during lockdown, when it was needed by pupils more than ever.

 Today, nurtureuk continues to go from strength to strength.
 As well as expanding our teams, we’re stepping up our campaigning and policy work – building on our past achievements, to make nurture a cornerstone of education in the UK and beyond.
-Early in 2022 we will be sharing our strategy to take us to 2026.

 Our funding and governance